hpcuantwerpen/UAntwerpen-easyconfigs/a/Amber/README.md

   serial build, we also ensure that OpenMP versions of the tools will overwrite the serial ones if they exist.
 * We use `postinstallcmds` to clean up the sources.

+Some tricks in the EasyConfig to work around problems in Amber:
+* No host-specific optimizations in CPPTRAJ: The configure script of CPPTRAJ is called without the `-tune` from `AmberTools/src/configure2.*` option and therefore does only enable optimizations but no host-specific optimizations.
+There is a workaround by specifying the compiler option for the host-specific optimizations via the environment variable `TUNEFLAGS`.